psla/rfm69-server/README.md

+This repository contains my modifications to https://github.com/etrombly/RFM69 Use that one instead.

 This is a port of the RFM69 library for arduino from https://github.com/LowPowerLab/RFM69 to python for raspberry pi.
 Attach the RFM69 as follows:
 RFM pin - Pi pin